swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

   }
 ```

+> [!Important]
+> On older runtimes, dynamic casts will succeed even if the isolation does not match the isolation of the conformance.
+See [ABI compatibility](#ABI-compatibility) for more details.

 ### Rule 1: Isolated conformance can only be used within its isolation domain

 Rule (1) is straightforward: the conformance can only be used within a context that is also isolated to the same global actor.
 This applies to any use of a conformance anywhere in the language.
 For example: